avi1mizrahi/CourseApp/base/README.md

 ## Notes

 ### Implementation Summary
+TODO: Short summary of your implementation, including data structures used, design choices made, and a short tour of the class hierarchy you created.

 Our software stack built with 3 layers:
 1. SecureStorage - a persistent storage with a raw interface (as you supplied)
 2. Library - Persistent Data Structures